The Situation

 We work to dismantle criminal networks and reduce the risk these crimes pose to public health by:

-INTERPOL endeavors to create modern approaches to tackle pharmaceutical crime in partnership with law enforcement agencies, international organizations, industry and INTERPOL member countries.
+INTERPOL endeavours to create modern approaches to tackle pharmaceutical crime in partnership with law enforcement agencies, international organizations, industry and INTERPOL member countries.

 Operation Pangea (Global)

-• Since 2008, Operation Pangea has been combating the global trafficking of counterfeit pharmaceuticals marketed and sold online.
+- Since 2008, INTERPOL has coordinated Operation Pangea to combat the global trafficking of counterfeit pharmaceuticals marketed and sold online.
 Pangea also aims to raise public awareness of the risks associated with buying medicines from unregulated websites.

 Action against tramadol trafficking (Regional)

-• Also within the framework of Operation Pangea, this initiative was established in 2020 with the countries most affected by tramadol trafficking across Africa.
+Established in 2020 within the framework of Operation Pangea, this initiative involves the countries most affected by tramadol trafficking across Africa.
 The aim is to drive investigations between both source and destination countries.

 Operations Afya and Heera (Regional)

-• Afya is an INTERPOL-led operation targeting criminal groups involved in the manufacture and distribution of illicit goods and pharmaceuticals in the Southern Africa region.
-Meanwhile, Operation Heera targets the trafficking of illegal medicines across Western Africa.
-Both operations also aim to raise awareness amongst the public about the dangers posed by the use of illicit goods.
+Afya is an INTERPOL-led operation targeting criminal groups involved in the manufacture and distribution of illicit goods and pharmaceuticals in the Southern Africa region.
+Operation Heera targets the trafficking of illegal medicines across Western Africa.
+Both operations also aim to raise awareness amongst the public about the dangers of using illicit goods.

 Operation Qanoon (Regional)